wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 == Description ==

-This is a WooCommerce plugin that implements facebook share and like button on your product page.
+This is a WooCommerce plugin that implements facebook share and like button on the product page.
 After you activated the plugin, the default option is 'Enabled' for all the existing products.

 In WooCommerce Product panel, there will be a new tab called 'Facebook ShareLike' where you can uncheck or check 'Enabled' option to show the button or not.